intel-analytics/ipex-llm/docs/docs/PythonSupport/run-without-pip.md

 After successfully launching Jupyter, you will be able to navigate to the notebook dashboard using your browser.
 You can find the exact URL in the console output when you started Jupyter; by default, the dashboard URL is http://your_node:8888/

 [Example code to verify if run successfully](run-from-pip.md#code.verification)

-## **Packing python dependencies for yarn cluster**
-You can run BigDL Python programs on YARN clusters without changes to the cluster (e.g., no need to pre-install the Python dependencies).
-You  can first package all the required Python dependency into a virtual environment on the localnode (where you will run the spark-submit command), and then directly use spark-submit to run the BigDL Python program on the YARN cluster (using that virtual environment).
-Please refer to this [Packing-dependencies](https://github.com/intel-analytics/BigDL/tree/master/pyspark/python_package) for more details.